Azure/kubeflow-labs/2-kubernetes/README.md

 ```

 To create all the objects described in a Deployment using a `.yaml` file like the one above in your own Kubernetes cluster you can use Kubernetes' CLI (`kubectl`).
-We will try creating a deployment in the excercise toward the end of this module, but first we need a cluster.
+We will be creating a deployment in the exercise toward the end of this module, but first we need a cluster.

 ## Provisioning a Kubernetes cluster on Azure